Panicking During My Amniocentesis

 I also determined to never run a marathon.

+Later, as I lay on my sofa, feet up, raptly watching Baby Story (hoping the woman who wanted natural childbirth would beg for the epidural) my doctor called.
 She sounded contrite and asked, in a kind, maternal voice, how I was feeling.
 I thanked her for her concern and assured her, in The Voice of Reason, that I was “fine, just fine.”

 But as we hung up, I knew I wouldn’t really be fine until I got the phone call two weeks hence telling me my baby’s okay.
+Then I kind of had to laugh at myself.

 Because the truth is, that phone call will be the first of so many phone calls, for as long as I live, where I won’t want to live unless my baby is okay.